View the full Operations Conference agenda here.

 1:00 PM – 2:30 PM

-We will review the requirements for “Incident Investigation, Evaluation and Lessons Learned” as defined in API RP 1173, discuss how companies are evaluating these new requirements versus their current Incident Management processes, and discuss modifications to Incident Management being implemented as a result of API RP 1173.
+We will review the requirements for “Incident Investigation, Evaluation and Lessons Learned” as defined in API RP 1173, discuss how companies are evaluating these new requirements vs. their current Investigation processes, and discuss modifications to Incident Investigation being implemented as a result of API RP 1173.
+Topics to be addressed include: